6. The Making of a Scientist, 10th-Eng

 11. From where did Ebright graduate?

 Ans.
-From Harvard
+From Harvard University (America)

-12. According to Ebright what was required for winning a prize in the science fair?
+12. According to Ebright, what was required for winning a prize in the science fair?

 Ans.
-Real experiment
+Real and practical experiment

-13. Which are two types of butterflies?
+13. Which are two types of butterflies, studied in this chapter?

 Ans.
-Travels of Monarch X
+The Travels of Monarch X

 Ans.
-Egg, caterpillar and pupa
+Egg, caterpillar (larva), pupa and butterfly

 4. What lesson does Ebright learn when he does not win anything at a science fair?

 Ans.
 When Richard Ebright did not win anything at the science fair, he realized that the winners had tried to conduct real experiments.
 On the other hand, he had simply made a neat display.
 He had shown slides of frog tissues under a microscope.
-So, after not winning any prize at science fair that thing motivated him to become a bright scientist.
+So, after not winning any prize at the science fair, that thing motivated him to become a bright scientist.

 Long-Answer